causaLens’ Digital Workers Outperform OpenAI’s Agents by up to 3×

 The Methodology: How We Measure "Reliable"

 Reliability in AI is a measurable metric, rather than a subjective benchmark.
 To prove our systems' robustness, we evaluated them against established baselines using repeatable reliability tests.
-Our goal was to compare our multi-agent workflows from the Digital Worker Factory against standard open-source baselines to see who actually gets the job done.
+Our goal was to compare our multi-agent workflows from the Digital Worker Factory against standard open-source baselines to see which model actually gets the job done.

 Our methodology focused on three core pillars: